Skip to content

 Unlike the sharp plugin, Sanity's image transformations are performed on their CDN, reducing your build time and server load.

-Released under the MIT License.
+Released under the ISC License.